 - Direct evidence relates to the facts in dispute.
 Direct evidence is regarded as best evidence and outweighs any another evidence.

 - A report by an investigating officer that he saw a claimant working on a building site.

-- A birth certificate, provided the deciding authority is satisfied it refers to the claimant, would be direct evidence of the age of the person claiming.
+- GRO records, provided the deciding authority is satisfied it refers to the claimant, would be direct evidence of the age of the person claiming.

 2. Circumstantial or indirect evidence

 Circumstantial or indirect evidence tends to establish a fact by inference.
 It is the proof of "facts in issue" (i.e. the facts that control the decision) by means of other facts.